jenr24/triangle-palette/README.md

-# Triangle Picker
+# Triangle Palette

-* Choose the color of a triangle rendered with WebGPU in this React/Snowpack app
+* Choose the color of each of the three corners of a triangle rendered with WebGPU in this React/Snowpack app
 * Be sure to run this app only on browsers with enabled WebGPU (--enable-unsafe-webgpu for chrome)

 ## NPM Scripts